BuildForSDG/Team-199/README.md

----
-title: WYR
-subtitle: where you are
-layout: page
-show_sidebar: false
-hide_footer: true
----

 # No formal housing, no way to find you

 So many Africans do not live in formal housing and therefore also don't have a formal address.